brannondorsey/spectrum-wrangler-docker/README.md

 git submodule update

 # build and launch the postgis/Dockerfile image.
 This creates a postgis container
-# with it's database stored in postgis/data_directory
+# with it's database stored in postgis/data_directory.
+Note: you can't be
+# running a PostgreSQL server on the default port of the host machine as ports
-# and
+# will conflict.
 docker-compose up postgis

 # open a new terminal tab, and manually run the spectrum-wrangler docker service